-It would perhaps be surprising to learn that black holes enter into the memory-burdened phase after losing only a tiny fraction of their initial mass.
-Such a picture could be motivated, however, within the context of the original model of Ref.~\cite{Dvali:2020wft} (see also \cite{Dvali:2017ktv, Dvali:2018tqi, Dvali:2018xpy, Dvali:2018ytn,Michel:2023ydf,Thoss:2024hsr,Dvali:2024hsb}), in which there is an attractive interaction between the memory burden modes.
-For a critical occupation, $\braket{\hat{n}_{0}} = M_{0} / r_{\rm g}^{-1}$, the positive free energy gaps are precisely canceled by the negative interaction energy, causing the modes to become effectively gapless~\cite{Dvali:2017ktv, Dvali:2018tqi, Dvali:2018xpy, Dvali:2018ytn, Dvali:2020wft}.
-From this perspective, even a small change in the mass of a black hole could effectively stabilize it and prevent it from appreciably evaporating~\cite{Dvali:2018xpy, Dvali:2018ytn, Dvali:2020wft, Dvali:2021tez, Dvali:2023xfz, Dvali:2024hsb}.
-In such a case, the fraction of a black hole's mass that is lost before it enters the memory-burdened phase scales as an inverse power of the black hole entropy, generically yielding values of $(1-q) \ll 10^{-10}$.
-As a result, the constraints from BBN and the CMB can be straightforwardly evaded in such a scenario. \textit{\textbf{Summary and Conclusions}} -- In this \textit{letter}, we have revisited the constraints on the abundance of primordial black holes from the cosmic microwave background and the primordial light element abundances, considering the possible impact of the memory-burden effect.
+In this work, we have revisited the constraints on the abundance of primordial black holes from the cosmic microwave background and the primordial light element abundances, considering the possible impact of the memory-burden effect.
 The central idea of memory burden is that an object can be stabilized by the information it carries.
 This can, for example, suppress the rate at which black holes produce Hawking radiation.